xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Common configuration/Add scheduling resources.md

 Project administrators can create new and modify scheduled resources on the **data integration** \> **synchronous Resource Management** \> **Resource Group** page.

-When the default scheduling resource is unable to connect to your complex network environment, with the deployment of the data integration agent, the synchronization of data transfer between any network environment can be reached, see[Data integration when the network of data source \(one side only\) is disconnected](intl.en-US/User Guide/Data Integration/Best practice/Data integration when the network of data source (one side only) is disconnected.md#)and[Data sync when the network of data source \(both sides\) is disconnected](intl.en-US/User Guide/Data Integration/Best practice/Data sync when the network of data source (both sides) is disconnected.md#) for details.
+When the default scheduling resource is unable to connect to your complex network environment, with the deployment of the data integration agent, the synchronization of data transfer between any network environment can be reached, see [Data integration when the network of data source \(one side only\) is disconnected](intl.en-US/User Guide/Data Integration/Best practice/Data integration when the network of data source (one side only) is disconnected.md#) and [Data sync when the network of data source \(both sides\) is disconnected](intl.en-US/User Guide/Data Integration/Best practice/Data sync when the network of data source (both sides) is disconnected.md#) for details.

 **Note:**